 Attendees who cannot receive the COVID-19 vaccination due to their age (i.e. currently too young to be eligible to receive the COVID-19 vaccination), or those with a valid medical exemption, will be welcome to attend class.
 In the case of a medical exemption, attendees will be asked to provide evidence of the valid medical exemption either before or when they arrive at class.

-Evidence of vaccination will be required for all visitors to classes, whether or not they usually attend, including attendees who may be attending a different class to their usual session.
+If necessary, evidence of vaccination will also be required for all visitors to classes, whether or not they usually attend, including attendees who may be attending a different class to their usual session.

 Please note, these provisions apply when there is a public health order in force and as such requirements may vary between class locations, and from time-to-time, as situations change.